PrincetonUniversity/installing_python_packages/README.md

 ## Quick Start

-If you don't want to spend the time to read this entire page (not recommended) then try the following procedure to install your package (below we assume Python 3):
+If you don't want to spend the time to read this entire page (not recommended) then try the following procedure to install your package(s) (below we assume Python 3):

 ### pip